tdurouchoux/dsview_vault/topics/Library/MergeKit.md

 type: Library
 ---

-A library designed for merging pre-trained language models with support for various merging algorithms and configurations, while also enabling easy model merging without the need for GPU resources.
+A library that simplifies the process of merging pre-trained language models, supporting various merging algorithms and configurations, without requiring GPU resources.